ashwath-bala-s/FIFA-2019-Analysis-using-SQL-Project/README.md

 **• Club Analysis**: Analyzed clubs based on total and average ratings of their players to determine the top-performing clubs.

-**• Player Preferences: **Investigated the distribution of players’ preferred foot and jersey numbers to understand player preferences and their impact on the dataset.
+**• Player Preferences**Investigated the distribution of players’ preferred foot and jersey numbers to understand player preferences and their impact on the dataset.

 **• Joining Analysis:** Analyzed player joining dates to determine the frequency of new player acquisitions over specific date ranges and years.